Update: this post was updated on October 24, 2017.

 - You can set up the Automatch feature which helps in the migration process, as it matches mailboxes on both servers and creates mailboxes if they do not exist.

 - Then, you can immediately jump to the Scheduler option where you may set migrations to automatically launch at a selected period of time.

 - The Time filter feature will let you choose which data to migrate according to age.
 You may want to move only items from the last 30 days and as for the rest of data it can be added to other migration job and be moved later.

 - Next, select which folder types you want to migrate by sorting out Folder filter settings.

 - All set configuration for the current migration job may be reviewed in Job summary.
 You may revise the settings by just clicking the chosen option.
 Note that the Address rewrite feature is automatically enabled and allows to change addresses of mailboxes to SMTP.
 Other advanced options include: changing mailbox Concurrency to set the number of mailboxes to be moved at a time (up to 20); and setting a size limit for the moved items.

 - The program generates detailed reports and log files which can be automatically sent by email.
 They provide scrutinized data about on-going processes and summarize the whole migration job progress.

 The upgrade to Exchange 2016 is a new direction that many system administrators and organizations will be heading to.
-As Microsoft has not developed any solution yet to support the co-existence with legacy versions of Exchange, CodeTwo Exchange Migration will proof as a valuable tool in moving to the newest Exchange.
+As Microsoft has not developed any solution yet to support the co-existence with legacy versions of Exchange, CodeTwo Exchange Migration will prove as a valuable tool in moving to the newest Exchange.
 Just try it out and avoid unnecessary hassle with “double-hop” migrations and exporting/importing of PST files.